Creamy Truffle and Double Mushroom Risotto

 While it boils, halve, peel and chop the onion into small pieces.

 Pour the boiled water for the stock (see pantry for amount) into a measuring jug.
-Add the wild mushroom paste, then stir well to combine - this is your mushroom stock.
+Add the wild mushroom paste and vegetable stock paste, then stir well to combine - this is your mushroom stock.